nitundatta8/costco-game/readme.md

 #### Allows user to choose a character class and name.
 The user can then attempt to negotiate with computer "bosses" to increase their seniority.
 For certain increases in seniority, the player's timeoff increases.
 Once the player's time off reaches a certain level, they win._, 4/15/2020_

-#### By _**DJ Zevenbergen, Julia Seidman, Nitun Datta**_
+#### By _**DJ Zevenbergen, Julia Seidman, Nitun Datta, Mikah Mathews**_

 ## Description

-_This web application uses classes, looping, arrays, to create a user's character.
+_This web application uses classes, looping, and arrays to create a user's character.
 The user can then attempt to negotiate with computer "bosses" to increase their seniority.
 For certain increases in seniority, the player's timeoff increases.
-Once the player's time off reaches a certain level, they win.._
+Once the player's time off reaches a certain level, they win._

 ## Setup/Installation Requirements

-* Download entire repo
+* Clone repository from GitHub in terminal or console
 * npm install
 * npm run start